Gear

 Canon 70-200mm F4 L IS lens

-Another great lens from Canon, this lens has an amazing 4 stops of image stabilistion, and also great optics.
-It is lightweight, pretty cool I have to say, and gives me all the telephoto reach that I need.
+The Canon 70-200mm F4 L IS lens is another excellent lens from Canon; this lens has a unique four stops of image stabilisation and excellent optics.
+It is lightweight, pretty cool, and gives me all the telephoto reach I need.

-The image stabilisation means that you can take photos handheld with less risk of camera shake affecting your images – get your numbers right though if you are shooting handheld!
+Image stabilisation means that you can take photos handheld with less risk of camera shake affecting your images—get your numbers right, though, if you are shooting handheld!

-I also use micro four thirds cameras for my travel photography.
-I settled on the EM5 which is a great camera that does lots of fancy stuff that I love to use.
+I use a micro-four-thirds Olympus OM-D EM5 Mk 2 camera for my travel photography.
+I settled on the EM5, a great camera that does lots of fancy stuff that I love to use.

-Smaller than the full frame camera but still able to take great images.
+It is smaller than the full-frame camera but can still take great images.

-I love the high resolution feature which takes 8 photos and magically puts them together to give a 40MP high resolution image.
+I love the high-resolution feature, which takes eight photos and magically puts them together to give a 40MP high-resolution image.

 A gimmick?
 Not at all – I use it all the time.